VA-Explorer/va_explorer/README.md

   * Bulk-create users from a csv file.

-    `./manage.py bulk_load_users <CSV_FILE> --email-confirmation <True/False>`
+    `./manage.py bulk_load_users <CSV_FILE> --email_confirmation <True/False>`

     You can specify user emails, roles, location restrictions, and any other restrictions that are currently exposed in the User Creation Form.
-If `--email-confirmation` is set to `True`, a confirmation email will be sent out to each new user.
+If `--email_confirmation` is set to `True`, a confirmation email will be sent out to each new user.
 Otherwise, their credentials (with temporary password) will be printed to the console.
 To get a starting template for user csv file, you can run the following command:

     `./manage.py get_user_form_template --output_file <FILENAME>`